 Each Sunday they offer a different theme and experience, allowing frequent shoppers to snag new items.

 This fabulous flea provides a diverse assortment of antiques, collectibles, and vintage finds at the tip of your fingers, from spiritual crystals to seventies-style flared jeans.
 I fell in love with these travel-inappropriate crystal chandeliers!

 Various food pop-up shops are available to visitors at the flea market particularly for sweet treats.
 We enjoy it when the fresh Mexican-inspired elote stand makes an appearance.

-Grand Bazaar is an indoor and outdoor market, which is ideal for unpredictable Fall weather in NYC.
+Grand Bazaar is an indoor and outdoor market, which is ideal for unpredictable fall and winter weather in NYC.